Jordanm96/fresh-tomatoes/README.md

 - **RESTful JSON API**
   - Build a **Ruby on Rails** server, exposing RESTful JSON endpoints.
-  - Build a database with at least 3 tables: users, movies, and reviews
+  - Build a database with 3 associated tables: users, movies, and reviews
-    - Association between users to movies and reviews, and movies to reviews
   - Utilize **Rails** to define models for interacting with the database.
   - Implement working generic controller actions for Full CRUD (`index`, `show`, `create`, `update`, `delete`) between tables
+  - Include validations for user and movie creation
+  - Authenitcation for user sign-up and sign-in functionality

 ### Client (Front End)

 - Have a working, interactive **React** app
-  - Have at least 8 separate, rendered components in an organized and understandable React file structure.
-  - Utilize functional or class React components appropriately.
-  - Utilize state and props in the components efficiently.
 - Consume data from my **Ruby on Rails API**, and render that data in my components.
 - Utilize **React Router**, for client-side routing.
 - Demonstrate Full CRUD actions ( `index`, `show`, `create`, `update`, and `delete` ) on the front end.

 ### Styling

-- Be styled with CSS
 - Use Flexbox or Grid
 - Implement 2 media queries for responsive design on 3 screen sizes (including desktop).

-### Linting

-- Indent properly.
-- Utilize high-quality, semantic variable names.
-- Follow `camelCase`, `snake_case`, and `kebab-case` convention.
-- Remove unnecessary boilerplate React files and code.
-- Remove all `console.log()`s and commented out code (functional notes and comments are okay).

-### Deployment

-- Deploy the fully functional front-end via Surge or Netlify.
-- Deploy the back-end via Heroku.

 <br>